 It’s going to be the new Bali very soon!

-I did this route solo a few months ago after lots of research and I promise you it was the most liberating experience ever.
+I did this route solo after lots of research and I promise you it was the most liberating experience ever.

-This is my suggested itinerary around the island of Flores, solo or not; covering all the treasures of this precious island in Indonesia.
+This is my suggested itinerary and things to do in Flores Indonesia, solo or not; covering all the treasures of this precious island.

 Day 1: Fly from Bali to Maumere and spend the day relaxing at Coconut Garden Resort.